-While each new cure-all fad comes with it’s own marketing plan, membership club, and nifty multiple-weekend certification program, they never seem to stand the test of time and scrutiny of scientific inquiry.
-Rather than creating a race of super-therapists, they tended to create lots of buzz and hype, while only really being effective for a small portion of the problems they claimed to have been able to fix.
+Every so often “the next big thing” comes along, promising to be the new cure-all treatment.
+While each new cure-all fad comes with it’s own marketing plan, membership club, and multiple-weekend certification program, these fads never seem to stand the test of time and scrutiny of scientific inquiry.
+They tend to create lots of buzz and hype, while only really being effective for a small portion of the problems they claimed to have been able to fix.

-What has always worked out the best for the patient, however, is the therapist having a fundamental scientific understanding of biomechanics, pain, and personality, combined with individualized care, and education.
-While there is a place for dry-needling, customized orthotics, instrumented soft tissue mobilization, knee taping, and all of the other fads, the skill of the therapist is ultimately in his ability to precisely select what interventions are going to work for each individual patient, in the most efficient way possible, based on the best scientific information available, tempered with experience and relationship skills.
+What has always worked best for the patient, however, is fundamental scientific understanding of biomechanics, pain, and personality, combined with individualized care, and education.
+There’s a place for dry-needling, customized orthotics, instrumented soft tissue mobilization, knee taping, and lots of other apporaches, but the skill of the therapist is ultimately in the ability to precisely select the most effective interventions for each individual patient, based on the best scientific information available, and tempered with experience and relationship skills.

 My goal as a therapist, is to take away your fear, restore your independence, and get you back to doing the activities that you have to do – and those that you love – as quickly as possible!